fluidattacks/makes-example/README.md

 All derivations are cryptographically signed, which helps avoiding cache tampering.

+In case you did not know,
+[Cachix][CACHIX] offers a [free tier for open source projects](https://www.cachix.org/pricing)!

 # The example API

 In the `api` directory
-you will find four relevant paths.
+you will find several relevant paths.
 Such paths represent
 the core components required
 to make the API work.